GreenButtonAlliance/openADE-Task-Force/README.md

 ## Stuff you can do

 * Check out our website: https://greenbuttonalliance.org
-* Join the mailing list by sending an email to subscribe.openade@greenbuttonalliance.org to get notified about our upcoming meetings on our [calendar](https://greenbuttonalliance.org/events) .
+* Find out when our next meeting is on our [calendar](https://greenbuttonalliance.org/events) .

 ## Contributing